turutupa/cosmo/README.md

 ## File Formats

-`CosmoFlow` accepts JSON or YAML files with the following structure:
+`Cosmo` accepts JSON or YAML files with the following structure:

 **JSON**